Posted: November 07, 2018

 Posted: May 26, 2016

 Jet has just announced the launch of a new 22" scroll saw.
 Jet obviously went to work on this one, and many of the features compare favorably to the General Excalibur Scroll Saw and DeWalt Scroll Saw.
 The Jet Scroll Saw combines best-in-class features with innovation and thoughtful design to create the saw that will get your creative scrolling juices flowing.
 The best part about this saw is the blade change process.
 Jet developed upper mechanism clamps that tension the blade in one step.
 In addition to the upper mechanism, the toolless lower blade holder is removable and the table features a slot for the blade.
-The features don't stop there: this saw offers twenty-two inches of throat capacity and an arm that tilts forty degrees left and forty five degree
+The features don't stop there: this saw offers twenty-two inches of throat capacity and an arm that tilts forty degrees left and forty five degrees

 Posted: March 24, 2016